lino-framework/book/docs/dev/actors.rst

 and registers each subclass of :class:`Actor` as an actor.

 >>> len(actors.actors_list)
-259
+260

+Some of the actors are abstract, i.e. they are used as base classes for other
+actors:

+>>> len([a for a in actors.actors_list if a.abstract])
+24

 The actors aren't collected only in this global list but also at different places depending on their type.

 Database tables are subdivided into "master tables", "slave tables" and "generic slave tables":

 >>> from lino.core import kernel
 >>> len(kernel.master_tables)